ilder-as/go-barentswatch-ais/README.md

 ```

 ### Queries
-Query responses are those API calls which do not return streams.
+Query responses are those API calls which have a `Response[T]` return type.
 These calls return simple data types or result sets
-as slices of simple data types, and can be recognized by their `Response[T]` return type.
+as slices of simple data types.
 E.g.

 ```go
 func (c *Client) GetLatestAis(opts ...latestAisOption) (Response[[]AisMultiple], error) { // ... }
 ```

-These responses have an `Unmarshal` method which unmarshals the data to a native data type of the correct form.
+These responses have an `Unmarshal` method which unmarshals the data into the supplied data type `T`, like `[]AisMultiple` in the example above.

 ```go
 // Replace client id and client secret with your own values